The electrics: A gamble that worked but I’m behind schedule.

 The train very gratifyingly running backwards and forwards smoothly and reliably.
 More rewardingly, it not only worked but my DIY controller had a light on that indicated when power was on glowed in increasing intensity as the dial was turned up.
 The forward and reversing switch also worked well.
 Flicking the slider switch allowed the direction to be changed quickly and easily.

 My gamble paid off and the money hadn’t been wasted!

-Note: This is a relatively low power controller that works fine for this model railway as it’ll only two one or perhaps two small locos on it at once.
+Note: This is a relatively low-power controller that works fine for this model railway as it’ll only have one or perhaps two small locos on it at once.
 If you intend to run lots of larger locomotives areas you’re probably considering more meaty controllers.